-Objective Performance Measure/Target 4/1/19-3/31/20 4/1/20-3/31/21 Conduct a feasibility assessment of the value of and most effective means of sharing data across multiple systems within the data collection process, such as crash and citation, for consistency and accuracy of data.
+Objective Performance Measure/Target 4/1/20-3/31/21 4/1/21-3/31/22 Conduct a feasibility assessment of the value of and most effective means of sharing data across multiple systems within the data collection process, such as crash and citation, for consistency and accuracy of data.
 Feasibility study report.
 (Note: This is a project that will be addressed in the future, when all stewards are ready and funding is available to support the study.)
-Future effort Future effort Conduct demonstration projects to illustrate the feasibility and value of data integration.
-MVC Injury Data Linkage Project Repeat Offenders Project Ongoing: GHSP data outcome project; NC-CISS Completed the data analysis using linked crash, driver licensing, and citation (AOC) data.
-The project team is currently preparing a final report with recommendations for reducing crashes caused by repeat offenders in NC.
+Future effort Possible future effort.
+Conduct demonstration projects to illustrate the feasibility and value of data integration.
+MVC Injury Data Linkage Project Repeat Offenders Project Completed the data analysis using linked crash, driver licensing, and citation (AOC) data.
+The project Completed Sept 2021.
+Produced NC Transportation Safety & Public Health Data Dashboard. https://cchi.web.unc.edu/ncteam is currently preparing a final report with recommendations for reducing crashes caused by repeat offenders in NC. transportation-safety-public- health-data-dashboard/ -- -- ---